-In case you haven’t noticed, there is an entire wave of marijuana legalisation efforts going on across the world.
-The most publicised is the efforts of those in America, where medical marijuana is now legal in about half of the country.
+In case you haven’t noticed, there is an entire wave of marijuana legalisation efforts going on across the world (Hemp is often confused with marijuana but they are grown/cultivated in a totally different way).
+The most publicised efforts are those in America, where medical marijuana is now legal in about half of the country.
 More than that, recreational marijuana has also become legal in a handful of states and there are surely more to come.
-Suffice to say, the taboo around marijuana is quickly falling by the wayside.
+Suffice to say, the taboo around marijuana and hemp is quickly falling by the wayside.

-Perhaps one of the biggest beneficiaries of this movement are indeed the medical aspects of cannabis.
+Perhaps one of the biggest beneficiaries of this movement are indeed the medical aspects of cannabis and the potential impact of the terpenes and flavonoids on the human body whether it be stress or acne.
 While it might have been permitted to conduct some research before, this new way in which the world is approaching marijuana has opened up a great deal more flexibility with this topic.
 Researchers have been at it trying to understand and replicate the medicinal effects of cannabis without the intoxicating aspects.

 One result has been the rise of so-called CBD oil.
 Cannabidiol, or CBD for short, is one of 60 compounds occurring in cannabis that belong to a class of molecules called cannabinoids.
 Another one is THC, which as you may know is the “psycho-active” compound that has kept a lot of researchers from really studying the medicinal uses.
 Until recently, the taboo of “getting stoned” has gotten in the way.

 Yet CBD doesn’t produce the affect that THC has on us.
 That means users do not “get stoned” when they take CBD, making it easier to study.
 More and more evidence has piled up in favour of CBD and how it can help alleviate a wide range of conditions and symptoms.
 One of the most written about is the power of CBD to suppress seizures in people who suffer from epilepsy.